 '''

 / Inject the BoundRequestContext. /

 / Alternatively, you could look this up from the BeanManager /

 @Inject BoundRequestContext requestContext;

-... / Start the request, providing a data store which will last the lifetime of the request / public void startRequest(Map<String, Object> requestDataStore) { '''
+... / Start the request, providing a data store which will last the lifetime of the request / public void startRequest(Map<String, Object> requestDataStore) { // Associate the store with the context and activate the context requestContext.associate(requestDataStore); '''